porsager/postgres/README.md

 There are no guarantees about queries executing in order unless using a transaction with `sql.begin()` or setting `max: 1`.
 Of course doing a series of queries, one awaiting the other will work as expected, but that's just due to the nature of js async/promise handling, so it's not necessary for this library to be concerned with ordering.

+### Idle timeout

+Connections will by default not close until `.end()` is called, but often it is useful to have them close when there is no activity or if using Postgres.js in eg. Lamdas.
+This can be done using the `idle_timeout` option to specify the amount of seconds to wait before automatically closing an idle connection.

 ## Prepared statements

 Prepared statements will automatically be created for any queries where it can be inferred that the query is static.
 This can be disabled by using the `no_prepare` option.
 For instance — this is useful when [using PGBouncer in `transaction mode`](https://github.com/porsager/postgres/issues/93).